vaminator/vamtb/README.md

   On windows cmd will use cp1252 so you might get some errors displaying international characters.
   Start vamtb with python -X utf8 vamtb.py <rest of parameters>

+  File filters:
+  You can use wildcards with % caracter: vamtb -f Community.% dupinfo

+  You can get help for a command with vamtb reref --help

 Options:
   -f TEXT                         Var file to act on.
   -d TEXT                         Use a specific VAM directory.
+  -x TEXT                         Only dedup this file.
   -v, --verbose                   Verbose (twice for debug).
+  -p, --progress / --no-progress  Add progress bar.
-  -x, --move / --no-move  When checking dependencies move vars with missing
+  -m, --move / --no-move          When checking dependencies move vars with
-                          dep in 00Dep.
+                                  missing dep in 00Dep.
+  -r, --ref / --no-ref            Only select non reference vars for dupinfo.
+  -b, --usedb / --no-usedb        Use DB.
   --help                          Show this message and exit.

 Commands:
-  checkdeps     Check dependencies of all var files. checkvars     Check all var files for consistency dbs           Scan vars and store props in db dotty         Gen dot graph of deps, one per var dump          Dump var meta.json dupinfo       Return duplication information for file(s) noroot        Remove root node stored in pose presets printdep      Print dependencies of a var from reading meta. printrealdep  Print dependencies of a var from inspecting all json files. reref         Reref var: embedded content is removed, its reference is... sortvar       Moves vars to subdirectory named by its creator statsvar      Get stats on all vars
+  checkdeps     Check dependencies of all var files. checkvars     Check all var files for consistency vamtb [-vv] [-f... dbs           Scan vars and store props in db dump          Dump meta.json from var dupinfo       Return duplication information for file(s) graph         Generate graph of deps, one per var. noroot        Remove root node stored in pose presets printdep      Print dependencies of a var from reading meta. printrealdep  Print dependencies of a var from inspecting all json files. reref         Reref var: remove embedded content and point to reference... sortvar       Moves vars to subdirectory named by its creator statsvar      Get stats on all vars
 ```